Avikg/RECEIVE_SECTION_ACTIVITIES/README.md

-# ⚡ WBSEDCL Receive Section — Document Management System
+# ⚡ POWER DISCOM Receive Section — Document Management System

 A web-based document tracking and routing system for the WBSEDCL Receive Section.
 Built with Flask + SQLite backend and a single-page vanilla JS frontend.